Guugu Yimithirr Playschool

 Cheryl

-Coordinator, Guugu Yimithirr Playschool
+Guugu Yimithirr Playschool Coordinator

-Community and family involvement is vital for the success of this initiative, so the program continually develops strategies to engage parents and leaders.
+Guugu Yimithirr Playschool develops children to be fully ready for their first day of primary school.
+Community and family involvement is vital, so the program continually develops strategies to engage parents and leaders.

 Community And Family Engagement For Early Success